 But we don’t accept the story we must sacrifice nature for a quick buck.
 People made this crisis and together we can solve it.

-A handful of people formed the Australian Conservation Foundation 53 years ago when oil drilling and mining first threatened the Great Barrier Reef.
-Since then, the ACF community has protected the places Australians love – like the reef, the Kimberley, the Daintree, Kakadu and Fraser Island.
+A handful of people formed the Australian Conservation Foundation 55 years ago when oil drilling and mining first threatened the Great Barrier Reef.
+Since then, the ACF community has grown to over half a million people speaking out for the places we love – like the reef, the Kimberley, the Daintree, Kakadu and Fraser Island.

 People like the scientists who realised the consequences of limestone mining on the reef.
 Poets who spoke out for our forests.
 Builders who refused to wreck urban green spaces.
 Farmers who love the land.
 Traditional Owners who protect country from uranium mining and toxic pollution.
 The volunteers who make banners, write letters and run events, over decades.

 Over 50 years, ACF and our community have had some incredible wins.
 We advocated against polluting projects like the Jabiluka uranium lease.
 We won World Heritage listing for the Reef and Kakadu.
 We protected places we all love, like the Franklin River, Antarctica and the Murray-Darling.
 We stood with Traditional Owners to hand back country and farmers to pioneer Landcare.
-We won billions for clean energy and led Australia's biggest climate march, helping to win a global pollution agreement.
+We won billions for clean energy, and led – what was at the time – the world's biggest climate march, helping to win a global climate agreement.

 We stand with Indigenous people who have cared for life here for tens of thousands of years and still do.
 We acknowledge the Traditional Owners of this country and their continuing connection to land, waters and community.
 We pay respect to elders both past and present.